olamide-yemi/Setting-up-a-virtual-home-lab/README.md

 </ul>

 <h2>Virtualization Overview</h2>
-So what is virtualization anyway?
-Basically, the IT term virtualization refers to the practice of emulating (or simulating) a computer.
+In any case, what exactly is virtualization?
+Virtualization, as used in IT, is essentially the process of emulating (or simulating) a computer.
 You can use a Virtual Machine to run a computer as an application on your host computer.